How to Plant and Grow Cat Grass

 Scientists are still on the fence about all the reasons cats eat grass.
 The general consensus is that it is a natural behavior that has to do with gastrointestinal distress.
 Cats build up hairballs when they groom, and when cats eat grass, it can help them eject those.

-But there are other theories about why cats eat grass.
+But there are other theories.
 Grass is fiber-rich and contains folic acid, which can help settle the cat’s stomach.
 Some cats love the taste.
 Eating grass may also provide a source of needed trace nutrients.
 Indoor cats may just be sampling the outside world, or they know a healthy nibbling will help them out.
 And maybe your cat’s trying to decide if that green stuff is actually food.

-Whatever the reason why cats eat grass, there’s one thing that researchers tend to agree on.
+Whatever the reason, there’s one thing that researchers tend to agree on.
 This is perfectly normal and is a longstanding behavioral instinct, and outdoor cats exhibit this behavior.
 And growing your own cat grass is a great addition to your very own organic garden or a pet-friendly garden.

 How Much Cat Grass Should A Cat Eat?

-As every cat’s different in how they respond to cat grass, you should start with a testing period.
-If the cat ignores the cat grass, it’s possible they don’t need or want it right then.
+As every cat is different in how they respond to cat grass, you should start with a testing period.
+If the cat ignores it, it’s possible they don’t need or want it right then.
 Some will start eating grass immediately, and that’s fine, too.
-Observe their natural behavior to determine how to grow cat grass.

 Limit your cat to a small amount of cat grass at first to see how they handle it.
 If it doesn’t seem to be a problem, feel free to let them have a little more if you want.